France: High and Late Middle Ages (10th–15th century)

-From the 11th century, the House of Plantagenet, the rulers of the County of Anjou, succeeded in establishing its dominion over the surrounding provinces of Maine and Touraine, then progressively built an "empire" that spanned from England to the Pyrenees and covering half of modern France.
-Tensions between the kingdom of France and the Plantagenet empire would last a hundred years, until Philip II of France conquered, between 1202 and 1214, most of the continental possessions of the empire, leaving England and Aquitaine to the Plantagenets.
+From the 11th century, the House of Plantagenet, rulers of the County of Anjou, established its dominion over the surrounding provinces of Maine and Touraine, then built an "empire" from England to the Pyrenees, covering half of modern France.
+Tensions between France and the Plantagenet empire would last a hundred years, until Philip II of France conquered, between 1202 and 1214, most continental possessions of the empire, leaving England and Aquitaine to the Plantagenets.

 Charles IV the Fair died without an heir in 1328.
-Under Salic law the crown of France could not pass to a woman nor could the line of kingship pass through the female line.
-Accordingly, the crown passed to Philip of Valois, rather than through the female line to Edward of Plantagenet, who would soon become Edward III of England.
-During the reign of Philip of Valois, the French monarchy reached the height of its medieval power.
-However Philip's seat on the throne was contested by Edward III of England in 1337, and England and France entered the off-and-on Hundred Years' War.
-The exact boundaries changed greatly with time, but landholdings inside France by the English Kings remained extensive for decades.
-With charismatic leaders, such as Joan of Arc and La Hire, strong French counterattacks won back most English continental territories.
-Like the rest of Europe, France was struck by the Black Death due to which half of the 17 million population of France died.
+The crown passed to Philip of Valois rather than Edward of Plantagenet, who became Edward III of England.
+During the reign of Philip, the monarchy reached the height of its medieval power.
+However Philip's seat on the throne was contested by Edward in 1337, and England and France entered the off-and-on Hundred Years' War.
+Boundaries changed, but landholdings inside France by English kings remained extensive for decades.
+With charismatic leaders such as Joan of Arc, French counterattacks won back most English continental territories.
+France was struck by the Black Death, from which half of the 17 million population died.

 Early modern period (15th century–1789)

-The French Renaissance saw spectacular cultural development and the first standardisation of the French language, which would become the official language of France and the language of Europe's aristocracy.
-It also saw a long set of wars, known as the Italian Wars, between France and the House of Habsburg.
-French explorers, such as Jacques Cartier or Samuel de Champlain, claimed lands in the Americas for France, paving the way for the expansion of the French colonial empire.
-The rise of Protestantism in Europe led France to a civil war known as the French Wars of Religion, where, in the most notorious incident, thousands of Huguenots were murdered in the St. Bartholomew's Day massacre of 1572.
-The Wars of Religion were ended by Henry IV's Edict of Nantes, which granted some freedom of religion to the Huguenots.
-Spanish troops, the terror of Western Europe, assisted the Catholic side during the Wars of Religion in 1589–1594, and invaded northern France in 1597; after some skirmishing in the 1620s and 1630s, Spain and France returned to all-out war between 1635 and 1659.
-The war cost France 300,000 casualties.
+The French Renaissance saw cultural development and standardisation of French, which became the official language of France and Europe's aristocracy.
+France became rivals of the House of Habsburg during the Italian Wars, which would dictate much of their later foreign policy until the mid-18th century.
+French explorers claimed lands in the Americas, paving expansion of the French colonial empire.
+The rise of Protestantism led France to a civil war known as the French Wars of Religion.
+This forced Huguenots to flee to Protestant regions such as the British Isles and Switzerland.
+The wars were ended by Henry IV's Edict of Nantes, which granted some freedom of religion to the Huguenots.
+Spanish troops assisted the Catholics from 1589 to 1594 and invaded France in 1597.
+Spain and France returned to all-out war between 1635 and 1659.
+The Franco-Spanish War cost France 300,000 casualties.